AdobeDocs/experience-manager-65.en/help/assets/mac-api-assets.md

 ### Create a Folder {#create-a-folder}

 Creates a new `sling`: `OrderedFolder` at the given path.
-If a &#42; is given instead of a node name the servlet will use the parameter name as node name.
+If a &ast; is given instead of a node name the servlet will use the parameter name as node name.
 Accepted as request data is either a Siren representation of the new folder or a set of name-value pairs, encoded as `application/www-form-urlencoded` or `multipart`/ `form`- `data`, useful for creating a folder directly from an HTML form.
 Additionally, properties of the folder can be specified as URL query parameters.

 The operation will fail with a `500` response code if the parent node of the given path does not exist.
 If the folder already exists a `409` response code is returned.